-The Audit Committee is timely informed of the reviews performed by Internal Audit and the outside auditor, other SICER tasks performed and the evolution of the action plan regarding recommendations for improvement identified in the audits.
-These recommendations for improvement are classified by priority (high, medium and low) and those associated with risk
+The Audit Committee is timely informed of the reviews performed by Internal Audit and the outside auditor, other SICFR tasks performed and the evolution of the action plan regarding recommendations for improvement identified in the audits.
+These recommendations for improvement are classified by priority (high, medium and low) and those associated with risk of fraud are broken out.

-In the 2017 financial year no significant deficiencies were identified in the Group's SICFR, and the outside auditor
+In the 2017 financial year no significant deficiencies were identified in the Group's SICFR, and the outside auditor concluded that the Group maintains an effective SICFR.